-Academic program, airport transfers, housing in residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (bbq, poool, etc.) , Umbra-sponsored cultural activities, transportation to/from dig site, daily refreshments (on-site), field trips and excursions, museum entrance fees, overnight trip to Rome, farewell dinner, and official transcripts.
+Academic program, airport transfers, housing in residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (bbq, poool, etc.) , Umbra-sponsored cultural activities, transportation to/from dig site, daily refreshments (on-site), official transcript.

 Program Fees do NOT Include:

 Airfare to/from Rome, meals, lab fees (€ 250), textbooks, and personal expenses.